-An analysis of potential energy cost savings in single-family detached homes in each state, based on a detailed modeling of 350,000 representative individual houses using the ResStock tool, found that the following are the highest net-benefit measures in New York (see Figure 5):
+An analysis of potential energy cost savings in single-family detached homes in each state, based on a detailed modeling of 350,000 representative individual houses using the ResStock[TM] tool, found that the following are the highest net-benefit measures in New York (Figure 5):

-- Upgrading electric furnaces to variablespeed heat pump (VSHP) at wear out

-- Installing smart thermostats

-- Upgrading to ENERGY STAR® clothes washers

-- Installing LED lighting

-- Replacing propane furnaces with VSHPs at wear out.
+- Upgrading electric furnaces to variablespeed heat pump (VSHP) at wear out. - Installing smart thermostats. - Upgrading to ENERGY STAR[®] clothes washers. - Installing LED lighting. - Replacing propane furnaces with VSHPs at wear out.

-This research is summarized with factsheets on each state on the ResStock website (resstock.nrel.gov/factsheets/).
+This research is summarized with fact sheets on each state on the ResStock website.8